agnivaInd/CMTFE_IITB/README.md

 [Assignment 4] Codes for performing interpolation using the Quadratic Polynomial Interpolation, Newton's Divided Difference Method and the Lagrange Polynomial Interpolation method.
 Results are displayed in a plot, comparing the performance of the different schemes.

 [Assignment 5] Codes for solving 1D Transient Heat Conduction Equation, using the FTCS, BTCS and the DuFort Frenkel Schemes.
 Results are displayed in seperate plots, comparing the performance of different schemes.

+[Assignment 6] Codes for solving 2D Transient Heat Conduction Equation, using the FTCS scheme with 4 different boundary conditions at 4 walls.
+Results are displayed as an animation showing the development of the thermal profile.

+[Assignment 7] Codes for solving the 1D Wave Equation using the Lax-Wendroff and Euler BTCS schemes.
+Results are stored in CSV files, and animations are done using the data from those CSV files.